About

 The festival’s grand finale was an open-air concert by Lake Malta, featuring performances by Parov Stelar, L.U.C and Rebel Babel Orchestra with Kayah and Kwiat Jabłoni, and the band Hollow Coves.
 Meanwhile, the Festival Club offered an eclectic lineup of DJs curated by Poté.

-Reinvigorated with a new, feminine energy, the festival continues to evolve in exciting directions, bringing the most intriguing cultural phenomena from around the world to Poznań.
-It invites audiences to explore the world of art from a female perspective.
+For the people of Poznań, Malta Festival is theater that you stumble upon just around the corner, that surprises you in the street.
+Reborn with a new, feminine energy, the festival is evolving in new directions, bringing the most intriguing cultural phenomena from around the world and inviting audiences to explore the world of art from a female perspective.